 This inner city site, unusual in its size with an adjacent vacant block inclusive on the title, provided a fantastic development opportunity for the owners.
 As a couple with a well established art framing business and a passion for art, it also provided an opportunity for the home to be extended to become a gallery for their extensive and eclectic art collection.
 The existing terrace, the first in the longest intact heritage listed terrace row in the City of Sydney - Tamworth Terrace - presented a challenging planning exercise.
 However, the carefully considered yet ambitious design for the proposed infill was well received and supported by the City of Sydney Council.
 This new structure, addressing William Street, accommodates both on-site parking and a single one-bed apartment above, is dressed in a custom metal screen.
 The brief to extend the existing residence required a total reworking of the ground floor taking advantage of the double width site - creating a spacious living & dining with fireplace and a large eat-in kitchen adjacent to a new internal courtyard.
 With additional bathrooms and a reworking of the first bedrooms the home has become a versatile and light-filled home.

-Located in Woollahra, this 1940's property was purcahsed in a partially demolished state, stripped back to it’s bare bones and in need of much love.
+Located in Woollahra, this 1940's property was purchased in a partially demolished state, stripped back to it’s bare bones and in need of much love.
 With extensive grounds including a full-sized tennis court, the property yearned for a complete restoration and injection of love to bring it back to its former glory days.

-Works across three levels included internal re-planning of the entire house to include a new stair hall (with new stair designed by Luigi Rossellini Architects) the design of new living areas, kitchen & butler's pantry, bathrooms, bedrooms, bespoke joinery, lighting, furniture selection and soft furnishings.
+Works across three levels included internal re-planning of the entire house to include a new stair hall (with new stair designed by Luigi Rosselli Architects) the design of new living areas, kitchen & butler's pantry, bathrooms, bedrooms, bespoke joinery, lighting, furniture selection and soft furnishings.

 Woollahra Pool House